bbroz/bbroz.github.io/about.md

 Two things you should know about me; The first is that my career path up to this point has not been linear.
 The second is that I am unexpectedly good with computers.

 I continually pursue my passion for knowledge and all things data.
 I learn, unlearn, relearn, and repeat.
-My goal is to identify and tackle new and interesting problems.
+The goal is to identify and tackle new and interesting problems.
 All while also having some fun along the way.

 ### Contact me